Healthy Late Night Snack Ideas

 3. Natural Popcorn – popcorn is mostly air and therefore you can eat a lot for minimal calories.
 You get about 3.5 cups for only 100 calories.”
 And since popcorn is naturally a whole grain, you also get 4 grams of filling fiber.
 For extra flavor add paprika, chili powder, vinegar and pepper or cinnamon.
 Plus, you’ll chew a lot and that is important to snackers and feeling like you’ve eaten something substantial

 4. Smoothie – Extra sugar and fat found in most store bought smoothies can be avoided when you blend your own 8oz cup.
-Just remember not to add any honey, sugar or sweet fruit juices.
+You can even add a splash of orange juice (visit website to find one) if you make your own.
 I’d recommend berries, half a banana and almond/soy/rice milk.
 You can also add a handful of nuts and seeds, such as almonds and flaxseed, and the added fiber will help you feel fuller despite simply consuming a liquid.

 5. Hummus and shrimp – A tasty snack that’s perfect if you’ve got cold storage nearby.
 Hummus is best when you make it yourself using chickpeas — but if you don’t have time to do this, opt for the reduced fat variety, which will supply you with vitamin E, manganese, and disease-fighting garlic.
 Use one serving size of shrimp (about 5 to 6) or raw veg — such as beta-carotene-rich carrot sticks and potassium-rich celery — to dip into the hummus, in order to boost your fiber intake.